The Road (Thieves and Slaves)

 about

-In the spring of 1999, spawned by an insidious need for attention; Exit 380 began its crawl in the wet streets of Denton, ... more Texas from acoustic two-piece bar schlock to the more sprint ready five-headed alternative act.
-Best known in North Texas for its 11 years of rock and roll pandering, the band has begun to wear a new tread into its heel by hitchhiking down a more swamp laden, alt-country road. less
+In the spring of 1999, spawned by an insidious need for attention; Exit 380 began its crawl in the wet streets of Denton, Texas from acoustic two-piece bar schlock to the more sprint ready five-headed alternative act.
+Best known in North Texas for its 11 years of rock and roll pandering, the band has begun to wear a new tread into its heel by hitchhiking down a more swamp laden, alt-country road. ... more

 contact / help